 If there is a knock to be made against the book, it is Prothero’s relentless captivation with creationists, especially Duane Gish, whom Prothero has debated multiple times in public.
 Early on he focuses on debunking creationist mantra, and this boxing match never seems to let up.
 In fact certain portions of the book seem almost entirely addressed to a creationist, which wouldn’t be so bad if something new was offered each time denialism was inserted into the discussion, but it felt largely like a repetition of points made earlier.

 On a somewhat pickier note, I wished Prothero had mentioned one of the primary objections to fossil science: the reconstruction of a full specimen from a small number of bones.
 As paleontologists will emphasize, you do not need a complete set of bones to extrapolate with accuracy a full skeleton.
 For example, the human body is comprised of 206 bones, but many of those are redundant.
 If the left tibia bone is intact, the right tibia is unnecessary.
 Once you account for all the duplicate bones, you’re left with 120 unique fragments.
-Further, there are specific bones which serve as defining features for certain genera, relegating other bones to a lower priority.
+Moreover, certain bones serve as defining features for certain genera, relegating others to a lower priority.
 This is important because rarely is a full set found in the wild.

 Part textbook, part literary non-fiction, part creationist’s worst nightmare, Evolution: What the Fossils Say and Why It Matters is perhaps the most accessible resource on the topic and presents the most comprehensively compelling case for evolution of any I have read to date.
 It answered the most questions and, dare I say, qualifies as a fine candidate for the go-to reference for creationist debunking.
 Highly recommended.